 This research shows that migrants face substantial problems in accessing information on their rights.
 There is lack of good quality of interpretation and translation; a lack of effective understanding of the information provided; and problems with identifying and providing information on the particular needs of vulnerable individuals.
 In addition, staff in reception centres can lack the necessary training and specialist knowledge.

 |Download: Migrants’ access to information on their rights Recommendations to bridge theory and practice

 Asylum & Migration Working Group

-Our work in this area is facilitated through our Asylum and Migration Working Group, which brings together over 20 European NHRIs.
-The Working Group acts as hub of experts in this area and a platform to exchange knowledge, good practices and challenges their NHRIs face when working on migration.
+Our work in this area is facilitated through our Asylum and Migration Working Group.
+It acts as a hub of experts and a platform to exchange knowledge, good practices and challenges their NHRIs face when working on migration.
 It also coordinates engagement with regional actors at the levels of the European Union and Council of Europe.